AntiPoney/Blender_x_Enfusion_AutoColliderBounder/README.md

 ## Notes

 - The add-on creates a new object as the collider and does not modify the original mesh (except for converting)
-- Convex Hull and Mesh colliders are based on the original mesh's geometry, so it is CRUCIAL to simplify the mesh beforehand
+- Convex and triangles colliders are based on the original mesh's geometry, so it is CRUCIAL to simplify the mesh beforehand

 ## License